AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 #### Events

 All dropdown events are fired at the toggling element and then bubbled up.
-So you can also add event listeners on the `.dropdown-menu`'s parent element. `hide.bs.dropdown` and `hidden.bs.dropdown` events have a `clickEvent` property (only when the origin Event type is `click`) that contains an Event Object for the click event.
+So you can also add event listeners on the `.dropdown-menu`'s parent element. `hide.bs.dropdown` and `hidden.bs.dropdown` events have a `clickEvent` property (only when the original Event type is `click`) that contains an Event Object for the click event.

 | Method | Description |
 | --- | --- |